Skip to main content

 • For GKE, navigate to Kubernetes Engine > Workloads and select a deployment.
 From the Actions menu, select Rolling update — this triggers a Kubernetes rolling update that replaces pods incrementally, keeping a configurable percentage of pods available throughout the update.
 If the new version shows errors, kubectl rollout undo deployment/<name> immediately reverts to the previous ReplicaSet.

-Real-World Example: At 14:37 on a Tuesday, a newly deployed Cloud Run revision of a payment service begins returning HTTP 500 errors for 3% of requests — an error budget burn rate of 60× the sustainable rate, triggering the fast-burn SLO alert.
+Real-world example: At 14:37 on a Tuesday, a newly deployed Cloud Run revision of a payment service begins returning HTTP 500 errors for 3% of requests — an error budget burn rate of 60× the sustainable rate, triggering the fast-burn SLO alert.
 The on-call engineer receives a PagerDuty notification within 2 minutes of the error spike.
 They navigate to Cloud Run > Revisions, click Manage traffic, and shift 100% of traffic back to the previous revision in 20 seconds — the error rate drops immediately to zero.
 Total user impact: 7 minutes of elevated error rate.
 The engineer then investigates the failed revision's logs in Logs Explorer to identify the root cause (a missing database index on a new query) before re-deploying with the fix.
 The post-incident review documents the timeline, the detection method (SLO multi-burn-rate alert), and the remediation steps — feeding improvements back into the runbook.

 💡 Additional SRE Practice Objectives & Learning Guidelines